 - Catering Department

-The bridge of a vessel, also the navigation hub, is fitted with advanced machinery systems.
-The ship must be handled by people possessing the required amount of knowledge and skills for navigation.
-Seafarers under the deck department of the ship are vested with the responsibility of managing ship navigation, along with handling cargo gears and berthing instruments present on the deck of the ship.
+The bridge of a vessel is a hub that is fitted with critical equipment for the safe navigation and watchkeeping of the merchant ship.
+Owing to the advanced and specific nature of the bridge equipment, a requisite skill set is imperative for an individual to control all the equipment and thereby safely navigate the ship.
+Seafarers under the deck department of the ship are vested with the responsibility of managing ship navigation, along with handling cargo operations and berthing instruments present on the deck of the ship.

 A vessel thus requires a definite system of merchant navy ranks that would enable the distribution of assignments in a professional and formal manner.

 The Captain (or Master) of the ship is the final authority of the ship and is the highest rank that one can achieve onboard.
 He shoulders total responsibility and oversees all shipboard operations.
 The Captain is in command of a merchant ship at all times and regulates the proper daily transactions and handles the legal affairs on maritime issues.
 In the unlikely event that the Master is not present on board, the Chief Mate is assumed to be interim in charge for shipboard operations.

 - Third Officer/Mate